wtm-buea/WTM-official-website/README.md

 # WTM-official-website
 official website for Women Tech Makers Buea members to build during the period of Hacktoberfest 2021

-#Getting Started
+  # Getting Started
 Within this project, we will be building the official website for Women Tech Maker Buea.
 We call on all ladies in the WTM Buea to contribute to this master piece being built for the community.

-flags Steps For Making A Pull Request flags
+# Steps For Making A Pull Request
 1) Fork this repository.

 2) Clone your forked copy of the project.